-Millions of businesses choose WordPress to build their web presence, including banks, global corporations, and e-commerce sites, not just bloggers.
+Millions of businesses around the world, including banks, large organizations and e-commerce sites choose WordPress to build their web presence, not just bloggers.

 - No platform is immune to hackers.
 As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.

-- The biggest security risk of all CMS platforms seems to be the users themselves.
-For example, many users ignore good password security recommendations.
+- The biggest risk of all content management systems seems to be the users themselves.
+An example of this is users ignoring good password security recommendations.

-- Lack of constant monitoring.
-Security systems need regular monitoring, testing, updating and improvement.
+- Lack of constant system monitoring.
+All security systems require frequent monitoring, testing, updating and improvement.

-- Webhosting server setup.
-For example, websites on shared hosting servers are only as safe as the least secure website on the hosting grid, so if another user on your shared server gets their site hacked into, then every site on the server becomes vulnerable.
+- Server setup.
+For example, sites on shared hosting are only as secure as the least secure website on the hosting grid, so if another user has a weak FTP password on your shared server, then every site on that shared server is potentially vulnerable.

-As this article has hopefully shown, WordPress is quite secure.
-As long as you commit to implementing basic web security measures (which all website owners should do) and keep your WordPress software (and themes, plugins, etc.) regularly up-to-date, there’s really no reason not to choose WordPress.
+As you can see, WordPress is a secure web platform.
+As long as you implement basic website security measures (which all website owners should do, regardless of their technology platform) and keep your WordPress software (and themes, plugins, etc.) updated, there’s really no reason why you shouldn’t use WordPress.

-To learn about ways to protect your WordPress site from brute-force attacks see this article: Ten Security Measures That Can Prevent Brute-Force Attacks On WordPress
+To learn about ways to protect your WordPress site from brute-force attacks see this article: Protecting WordPress From Brute Force Attacks

-An unsecured site provides malicious users with a resource to launch distributed attacks, spread malware and use your website to steal information from online users.
-Blog Defender makes your WordPress site invisible to botnets and hackers.
-Learn more about it here:
+A vulnerable website presents malicious users with a valuable resource to launch denial of service attacks, spread malware and use your site to steal information from innocent people.
+Blog Defender makes your WordPress site invisible to hackers and botnets.
+Go here to learn more:

-If you are currently using an outdated WordPress version remember to back up your WordPress website fully before updating your software to protect your site from the latest security risks.
-This way, if something goes wrong, you can always restore everything to its previous configuration.
+If you are using outdated versions of WordPress make sure you make a full site backup before updating your software to protect your site from the latest security threats.
+This way, if things don’t go as planned, you can always restore everything to its former settings.

-If you don’t want to back up your site manually, there are a number of WordPress plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your backup process here: Backup, Duplicate & Keep Your WP Sites Protected With Backup Creator Plugin For WordPress
+If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
+Learn about a WordPress backup plugin that can fully automate your backup process here: Backup, Duplicate And Protect Your WordPress Web Site With Backup Creator WP Plugin

 References Used In This Article